starwisp/Civizard-tileset-archeology/README.md

 # Civizard tileset archeology ...
-## ... or possible methods for unearthing the tileset of 'Civizard - Majutsu no Keifu' for the PSX (Work In Progress; bound to change)
+## ... or possible methods for unearthing the tileset of 'Civizard - Majutsu no Keifu' for the PSX (Work In Progress)
 Authors: [Starwisp](https://github.com/starwisp);
 [vervalkon](https://github.com/vervalkon)